Home » Can Congo And Timneh African Greys Breed?

 Intelligence, Personality, and Trainability

-Both species have the same intelligence level.
+Both species have the same high intelligence level.
 Many birds can learn hundreds of words and are among the most skilled parrots at mimicking sounds.

 Congo and Timneh African greys can breed, but it’s rare and difficult to achieve.
-Consequently, a lot of mystery surrounds this uncommon pairing.